Fesyss/Job-Board/README.md

 The project is structured into several HTML pages linked to individual CSS files for styling and JavaScript for interactive functionality:

-- `index.html`: Page that is necessary for running GitHub Pages website, redirects to `main.html`
 - `main.html`: The main landing page that includes job search functionality.
 - `salesManager.html`, `salesManagerPoznan.html`, `salesManagerRemote.html`: Specific pages tailored for Sales Manager positions with custom filters and location-specific content.
 - `projectManager.html`: A similar setup for Project Manager positions.